EpicCash/exchange-integrations/README.md

 deposits.js - example app to process account id from URL and get tx amount & tx id from slate then redirect to wallet

-deposits.php - called from deposits.js to update account balance and add transaction to history
+deposits.php - called from deposits.js to update account balance and add transaction to history using php

 Contributions of API code to process transactions and update user's Account are encouraged and welcome